Dash Cam Troubleshooting Guide

 h.
 Update to the latest firmware – instructions here.
 Reassess the issue with the new firmware.

 i.
-Format the SD card – instructions here.
+Format the Micro SD card – instructions here.
 Reassess the issue with the formatted card.

 3. If your Dash Cam is not holding the date and time and keeps resetting please try the following (for GPS enabled models the date and time is automatically locked and updated by the GPS satellite):

 a.
-Ensure you are not using a SanDisk branded card or an SD card purchased off eBay.
-Try another SD card (preferably new) that is rated Class 10 write speed.
+Ensure you are not using a SanDisk branded card or a Micro SD card purchased off a marketplace site.
+Try another Micro SD card (preferably new) that is rated Class 10 write speed.

 b.
 Ensure your Dash Cam (in-built GPS models) or your external GPS module is mounted clear of any obstructions on the windscreen like tint or the black dots.
 The GPS signal could be blocked by such obstructions.